 conda install galpy -c conda-forge

 or use pip for installing the latest release or the bleeding-edge main branch with all of the latest in-development features.

 Extensive documentation and many ways to get help

 All of galpy's features are documented with a rich set of examples in the quick-start guide and the full library reference guide.
 If you run into problems, open an issue on galpy's GitHub page, join the galpy slack community (join here), or email the code's maintainer.
 We're always happy to help!

 Open-source, continuously-integrated, with >99.8% test coverage

 Fully open-source development since day 1.
 All of galpy's development happens on GitHub, from simple maintenance to bleeding-edge new features.
-All code updates and pull requests are built and tested using continuous integration provided by travis and appveyor.
+All code updates and pull requests are built and tested using continuous integration provided by GitHub Actions and appveyor.
 With test coverage exceeding 99.8%, galpy is as reliable as code gets.

 galpy in action